ComfyLiving

 (ARPRV)

-Each year, there are approximately 4,000 RV fires annually, and the leading causes are fires within the engine compartment of these vehicles—most often in the electrical systems.
+Each year, there are approximately 4,000 RV fires annually according to the latest fire statistics.
+The leading causes are fires within the engine compartment of these vehicles—most often in the electrical systems.

 Fires are especially dangerous to RVs since a lot of them have wood frames, meaning the vehicle can burn down within 10 minutes.